2. Your employment rights

 - go back to the same assignment after a break of more than 6 weeks as long as it's not due to any of the reasons in the lists above

 - go back to the same role after 28 weeks' absence due to sickness or jury service

 - start a new assignment with a new hiring organisation

 Under the Agency Workers Regulations, agencies are not allowed to create patterns of assignments that stop you reaching the 12-week qualifying period.
-If you think an agency is doing this, you can report them to the Employment Agency Standards Inspectorate (EAS) on GOV.UK.

 As an agency worker, you have the same rights as other employees and workers to:

 - be paid at least the National Minimum Wage or National Living Wage

 - not have any deductions from your pay that are not legal

 - be paid on time and by the agreed method

 Your pay may vary from assignment to assignment, so it's a good idea to make sure: